 The Content on this page was taken from the book, Brain Maker by Dr David Perlmutter.

-Taking Efficient Microbes Probiotics will also greatly contribute to the health of the brain and the entire nervous system.
-Efficient Microbes products are based on a unique combination of effective beneficial bacteria that enable your body to function to its full potential.
+Taking probiotics will also greatly contribute to the health of the brain and the entire nervous system.
+Rawbiotics probiotics are based on a unique combination of effective beneficial bacteria that enable your body to function to its full potential.

 For more information about our probiotic products, visit our website here.